dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.
-For example, in the scenario above, when the validation of 4 fails, re-validation of 5..10 will start right away, 7 will fail validation and re-execute only once, and similarly 8.
+For example, in the scenario above, first the validation of 4 fails, then 6 gets (re-)validated, potentially saving 6 from re-executing twice.

 Importantly, **VALID(j, k)** is preserved because upon (re-)execution of a TXj it decreases `nextValidation` to j.
 This guarantees that every k > j will be validated after the j execution.